Skip to main content

 In-Demand Careers

 The Building Sciences program prepares students for in-demand technical positions.
-Students who graduate with a degree in Building Sciences can have versatile careers in the fields of architecture, construction management, environmental consulting, specialized design consulting, materials manufacturing and building forensics.
+Students who graduate with a degree in Building Sciences can have versatile careers in the fields of architecture, construction management, environmental consulting, specialized design consulting, and building forensics.

 Students can become leaders in creating sustainable, efficient, and comfortable buildings that are designed for the future.